openware/barong/docs/specs/api_keys.md

 To be available to send requiests to the [peatio api](https://github.com/rubykube/peatio/blob/master/docs/api/member_api_v2.md) you need to send proper jwt signed by Barong.
 Only Barong knows how to sign valid signature.

+Account must enable 2FA before use API Keys.
+You need to provide valid TOTP code on api key access.

 ### API Key flow:
 1. Create an api key with a `public key`, `scopes` and `expired_in`. `Expired_in` is an optional.
 Default value is 24 hours.
 2. Save private key and api key uid to your script
-3. Sign request with your private key and provide api key uid as [jwt kid header](https://tools.ietf.org/html/rfc7515#section-4.1.4)
+3. Sign request with your private key
+4. Send request to Barong with `jwt_token` and `kid`
 4. Barong read `kid`, select public key and verify your request
 5. If payload is valid, Barong generates peatio jwt
 6. Use peatio jwt to access to peatio api